Danijj89/eau2/report/doc.md

 user, who primarily work with dataframes and save intermediate results by assigning keys to them.

-To run the prepared example program that comes with the repository, please use `make docker_run`.
-To run the tests and memory check, please use `make valgrind`.
+To run the prepared example program (wordcount) that comes with the repository, please use `make server` and `make client`.

 # Architecture